JeremyTCD/Trellis.Rules/FrameworkDesignRules.md

     * Rationale: Ease of use.
     * Enforcement: SA1600.
 ---
 2. Non-implemented and non-override members must have explicit documentation.
-Implementors and overriders must inherit their documentation.
+Implementors and overriders can inherit their documentation or have explicit documentation.
     * Rationale: Ease of use and consistency; consumers interact with interfaces.
 Also, documentation on abstract types serve as a guide for implementors and overriders.
     * Enforcement: Manual (**can be automated**, also consider a code analysis tool that copies documentation and keeps it in sync since \<inheritdoc/> does not work without plugins).